-Joining us from Capitol Hill is Democratic Senator Byron Dorgan of North Dakota.
+Joining us from Capitol Hill is Democratic Senator Byron Dorgan (search) of North Dakota.

 Senator, thank you for joining us.

 CAVUTO: How do they avoid paying these things?